ray-project/ray/doc/source/serve/index.md

 :::{dropdown} AWS SageMaker, Azure ML, Google Vertex AI
 :animate: fade-in-slide-down

-Ray Serve brings the scalability and parallelism of these hosted offering to your own infrastructure.
+Ray Serve brings the scalability and parallelism of these hosted offerings to your own infrastructure.
 You can use our [cluster launcher](cluster-cloud) to deploy Ray Serve to all major public clouds, K8s, as well as on bare-metal, on-premise machines.